deepudilip90/spark-take-home/README.md

 The diagram below gives an outline of the data flow:

 ![alt text](https://github.com/deepudilip90/spark-take-home/blob/main/Data-Flow.png?raw=true)

-The project and the ETL script can be run using the following command:
-  _"docker compose run app"_

 The rest of this readme explains the flow of the ETL process with detailed descriptions of each step